boshenzh/boshenzh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there, I'm Boshen Zhang, currently pursuing my master's degree at the [University of Southern California](https://www.usc.edu/).
 My area of study is Computer Science with an emphasis on Intelligent Robotics.
-I completed my undergraduate study at [Virginia Tech](https://www.vt.edu/), where I was guided by Dr. Sara Hooshangi and Dr. Weijun Xie and graduated Magna Cum Laude.
+I completed my undergraduate study at [Virginia Tech](https://www.vt.edu/), where I was guided by Dr. [Sara Hooshangi](https://nvc.cs.vt.edu/faculty/Sara-Hooshangi.html) and Dr. [Weijun Xie](https://sites.google.com/site/weijunxieor/home) and graduated Magna Cum Laude.

-My current research interests lies in Robot Learning and Human-Robot Interaction.
+I have a broad interests in Robotics and My current research interests lies in Robot Learning and Human-Robot Interaction.
+I am currently learning techiniques including Reinforcement Learning and Planning to aid embodied agent make efficient and robust decisions.

 When I'm not busy with my studies, I spend my time rock climbing, watching movies, and listening to some music

-Feel free send me an email if you have any project related to Robotics & Machine Learning or just want to say hi.
+Feel free send me an email if you have any project related to Robotics & Artificial Intelligence or just want to say hi.